-What we found very interesting about Hohenschwangau was that the family had actually lived there for certain periods of the year and that it was therefore a working castle.
+What we found very interesting about Hohenschwangau was that the family had actually lived there for certain periods of the year and that it was, therefore, a working castle.

-The Rhine Valley is gorgeous region that’s only a short drive from Frankfurt.
+The Rhine Valley is a gorgeous region that’s only a short drive from Frankfurt.
 One of the most attractive castles in the Rhine Valley is Schloss Stolzenfels, which was the Gothic-Revival renovation of a medieval castle by the King of Prussia.
 It may not be the most famous castle in Germany, but it is a castle straight from a fairy tale.
 Stolzenfels’ view over the valley, as well as its ornate gardens, make it one of Germany’s most spectacular castles.

 Castle Eltz is slightly further away from the Rhine Valley than other castles.
 Eltz originally had separate buildings belonging to a few families, though one of the original families now owns all the buildings.
 The family still keeps one of the towers private, as part of their private apartment, which makes this castle quite different from others.
-In particular, it feels less medieval, and more like someone’s really luxurious apartment that happens to date back hundreds of years.
+In particular, it feels less medieval, and more like someone’s luxurious apartment that happens to date back hundreds of years.

 Heidelberg Castle, located within walking distance of Heidelberg’s downtown area, is a beautiful partially reconstructed castle that sits on the side of a hill overlooking the beautiful old town.
 It isn’t the best preserved and its walls aren’t covered with paintings, but its gorgeous pink stone and partial demolition gives it the feeling of wandering into a forgotten land.
 Heidelberg contains the world’s largest wine barrel, holding 57,853 gallons!
 It’s so massive that you can climb stairs and wander around the barrel on a surrounding deck.

 Burg Hohenzollern was built somewhere between 1846 and 1867.
-This site is the ancestral seat of the imperial House of Hohenzollern, and the present day structure is actually the third castle built on the spot.
+This site is the ancestral seat of the Imperial House of Hohenzollern, and the present day structure is actually the third castle built on the spot.
 The castle, set alone atop an impressive hill, is one of the most visited castles in Germany.
-Highlights include St Michel’s chapel and the famous Hohenzollern Crown, a decadently bejeweled piece adorned with, among other gems, a diamond cross,142 rose-cut diamonds and a massive sapphire.
+Highlights include St Michel’s chapel and the famous Hohenzollern Crown, a decadently bejewelled piece adorned with, among other gems, a diamond cross,142 rose-cut diamonds and a massive sapphire.